Linou92/CityPop/README.md

 # CityPop

 CityPop is a mobile application where the user can search for how many inhabitants a certain city has.
-He can either search by city or by country.
+The user can either search by city or by country.

 ## Used technologies: